Tearsheet

 W. Robert Berkley, Jr., President and Chief Executive Officer

-Richard M. Baio has served as the Chief Financial Officer and Senior Vice President of W. R. Berkley Corporation since May 25, 2016, and as its Treasurer since May 2009.
-He has over 19 years of experience in the insurance and financial services industry, including a significant part of his career in public accounting, where he advised the insurance industry.
-He previously served as Vice President at W. R. Berkley Corporation from May 2009 to May 25, 2016.
+Richard M. Baio has been the Chief Financial Officer and Senior Vice President of W. R. Berkley Corporation since May 25, 2016, and its Treasurer since May 2009.
+He has over 19 years of experience in the insurance and financial services industry, including serving a significant portion of his career in public accounting advising the insurance industry.
+Prior to joining W. R. Berkley Corporation, he was a director in Merrill Lynch & Co.'s financial institutions investment banking group and a partner in Ernst & Young's insurance practice.

 Lucille T. Sgaglione, Executive Vice President

-Lucille T. Sgaglione has been an Executive Vice President of W.R.
-Berkley Corporation since December 22, 2015.
-She has 11 years of service with the company.
+Lucille T. Sgaglione has served as an Executive Vice President of W.R.
+Berkley Corporation since December 22, 2015, and has 11 years of service with the company.

 AI Analysis | Feedback